 Mary and Edward are Roman Catholics, and they head one the most high profile recusant families of England.
 Being Catholic means that Edward can’t take his seat in the House of Lords.
 Nevertheless, Mary and Edward use their position as high-ranking peers to promote religious tolerance.

-Mary, charming hostess and a born diplomat, is totally at her ease at entertaining both catholic and protestant nobility.
+Mary, the charming hostess and a born diplomat, is totally at her ease at entertaining both catholic and protestant nobility.
 Her formula for success: cosmopolitanism.
 Nothing about her is ‘Popish’.
 Her talk is clever, and her political ideas are well balanced.
 Under her influence, the protestant ruling élite loses their suspicion of Roman Catholics.

 Be smart, follow her lead, and help laying the fundament of religious tolerance.
 Besides, you will find many budding political talents among her guests, and most of them will be very influential in the decades to come.
 Wisely network: Your cosmopolitan attitude can secure more invitations to glorious 18th-century parties.